Poor Nutrition Produce may be Sabotaging our Health

 We give up a certain amount of freedom and power, not to mention money paid in the form of taxes to our governments in exchange for certain protections.
 We must understand that Big Farming, Big Pharma, and Big Food actually have a lot more resources than our governing bodies have at their disposal to fight back.
 We must finally let go of the illusion that our governments can protect us.
 Multinational corporations, while not all powerful, impact policy much more than we can possibly imagine.
 A great example is NAFTAs Chapter 11, which allows countries to be sued by corporations in free trade tribunals.
 In their quest to protect their countries from harmful practices, Canada and Mexico have paid over 200 million dollars in compensation due to lawsuits filed against them by corporate giants.

 Almost every single country in the world is in debt.
 When we finally give up on the fantasy that somebody out there is looking out for our interests, and we start to take matters into our own hands through social activism, then maybe things will start to change.
 Spread awareness.
 Take action.
 When possible, buy local products.
-Avoid all processed food, Whether this is all some conspiracy against humanity or simply major negligence in favor of money; we must take a stand.
+Avoid all processed food with poor nutrition, Whether this is all some conspiracy against humanity or simply major negligence in favor of money; we must take a stand.